 7. It will eventually be worth it

-It will be worth it, you will eventually get to a point where you will not feel sad about not eating the food that everybody else is eating, because you just feel so much better.
+It will be worth it.
+You can eventually get to a point where you will not feel sad all the time about not eating the food that everybody else is eating, because you just feel so much better.

 You'll get to the point where that food is just not worth it.
 It's not worth the pain, it's not worth of discomfort, it's just not worth it.
 There's so many more important wonderful things in life other than food.